Dark chocolate: Ingredients

+Chocolate liquor, shown here flowing from a chocolate mill, is the key ingredient in dark chocolate.

 Dark chocolate is mainly a combination of chocolate liquor, cocoa butter and sugar.
 Milk fats are often added to dark chocolate to delay the formation of chocolate bloom; dark chocolate containing 1–2% milk fat experiences a delay in blooming.
 Milk fats are also added by some manufacturers to slightly soften dark chocolate and allow for more flavor to be released.
 During the final step of standardizing, emulsifiers such as lecithin or PGPR are added to improve texture.
 Some manufacturers add vanilla or vanillin as a flavoring.

+Basic dark chocolate (or baking chocolate) can be made using only chocolate liquor, sugar and lecithin, whereas higher-quality sweet dark chocolate typically contains additional cocoa butter to improve fluidity and melting properties.
+In the context of craft chocolate making, chocolate can also be made using only chocolate liquor and sugar, but with a lower proportion of sugar than in conventional sweet dark chocolate to maintain fluidity; this is referred to as "two-ingredient chocolate".
+Unsweetened dark chocolate can consist solely of chocolate liquor, although some jurisdictions (Europe for instance) require chocolate to contain a minimum amount of sugar.

 Many dark chocolate products sold label the cocoa percentage.
 This percentage refers to the percent of the chocolate that is chocolate liquor and cocoa butter, with almost all of the rest being sugar.
 As what part is chocolate liquor and what part is cocoa butter is not identified, chocolates with an identical cocoa percentage can have vastly different compositions and characteristics.
 Chocolates containing more chocolate liquor are more intensely flavored and more viscous.
 Variability in the quality of cocoa beans mean chocolates with lower cocoa percentages can have more desirable flavors than those with higher percentages.